pmanolak/docs/en/appendices/5-3-migration-guide.rst

 TestSuite
 ---------

-- `assertRedirectBack()` added to assert a successful redirect has been made to the same previous URL.
+- ``assertRedirectBack()`` added to assert a successful redirect has been made to the same previous URL.
+- ``assertRedirectBackToReferer()`` added to assert a successful redirect has been made to the referer URL.